opencaesar/community/README.md

 ![openCAESAR](openCAESAR.png)

-This is the main repository for engaging with the openCAESAR platform community.
+This is the main repository for engaging with the openCAESAR community.

+## Starting Discussions

+If you have a question on your mind, or you want to start a discussion with members of the openCAESAR community, please try our new [Discussions](https://github.com/opencaesar/platform/discussions) page.

 ## Opening Issues